MultiSafepay/docs/content/payments/methods/banks/ideal/_index.md

 meta_title: "Payment methods - iDEAL - MultiSafepay Docs"
 linktomarketing: "https://www.multisafepay.com/solutions/payment-methods/ideal"
 childlist: '.'
 intro_description: "iDEAL is the leading payment method in the Netherlands and links all major Dutch retail banks.
-Customers pay via mobile banking app, QR code, or in their own online banking environment.
-Once a payment is completed, the customer cannot reverse it and iDEAL guarantees settlement."
+Customers can pay online via their own banking environment or mobile app, or offline by scanning a QR code on a screen or paper.
+Customers cannot reverse payment and iDEAL guarantees settlement."
 layout: 'single'
 logo: '/logo/Payment_methods/iDeal.svg'
 short_description: 'Leading Dutch payment method connecting all major retail banks.'